matthsc/ioBroker.innoxel/README.md

   - weather
   - innoxel master device details (requires admin privileges for the user connecting to innoxel master)

+Please note: Don't install the adapter directly from Github, this will lead to an error on adapter start ("cannot find start file").

 ## Supported Modules and Firmware

 A pre-release version of this adapter has been working for more than 2 years with firmware 1.4.1.0 and then 1.5.1.0.

-This initially released version has been tested with firmware 1.6.0.0.
+The initially released version has been tested with firmware 1.6.0.0.

 The following modules have been tested/are supported: